Sloofy/After-Hours-Minecraft-Server/entire-modslist.md

 * [Discerning Furnaces](https://www.curseforge.com/minecraft/mc-mods/discerning-furnace) - Unsmeltable items no longer go into the input slot of a furnace.
 * [Trample Stopper](https://www.curseforge.com/minecraft/mc-mods/trample-stopper-fabric) - Feather falling enchantments no longer trample crops.
 * [Paradox Slabs](https://modrinth.com/mod/paradox-slabs) - Allows only cutting half of a slab, not the full slab block.
-* [Splash Concrete](https://www.curseforge.com/minecraft/mc-mods/splash-concrete) - Concrete can be made by using splash water bottles.
 * [Whose Pet is This?](https://www.curseforge.com/minecraft/mc-mods/whose-pet-is-this) - Figure out who is the owner of the pet you're looking at.
 Most likely Ducksquack's.
 * [Pettable](https://modrinth.com/mod/pettable) - You know it, baby.
 Pet animals with shift right-click.
 * [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) - Visualizes hunger and saturation while holding food.